 In response to requests, input was received from two physician specialty societies and 2 academic medical centers while this policy was under review in 2013.
 Reviewers agreed with the medically necessary indication for carrier testing, and with additional indications for carrier testing.
 There was support for testing the index case to confirm NSHL among a majority of reviewers.
 Reviewers in favor of genetic testing cited the ability to distinguish NSHL from other causes of hearing loss, to streamline the diagnostic workup and avoid further unnecessary testing and to provide referrals to specialists when specific types of mutations were identified that are associated with disorders in other organ systems.
 It was considered that two contextual factors were present: barriers to performing high-quality trials, and the potential to reduce harms by avoiding unnecessary testing.

-Genetic mutations in GJB2, GJB6, and numerous other genes are found in a substantial percent of patients with nonsyndromic hearing loss (NSHL).
-The analytic validity of genetic testing for NSHL is high.
-Of all patients with suspected NSHL after clinical examination, a substantial minority, in the range of 30-60% will be found to have a genetic mutation.
+Genetic mutations in GJB2, GJB6, and numerous other genes are found in a substantial percent of patients with hereditary hearing loss.
+The analytic validity of genetic testing for hereditary hearing loss is high.
+Of all patients with suspected hereditary hearing loss after clinical examination, a substantial minority, in the range of 30% to 60% will be found to have a genetic mutation.
 False-positive results on mutation testing are expected to be very low.

-For parents at high risk of an offspring with NSHL, genetic testing can be useful as an aid in reproductive decision making.
+For parents at high risk of an offspring with hereditary hearing loss, genetic testing can be useful as an aid in reproductive decision making.
 Parents may alter their attempts at pregnancy following testing, or can increase the likelihood of a birth free of genetic mutations through preimplantation genetic testing followed by in vitro fertilization.
-Based on the available evidence and results of clinical vetting, genetic testing for NSHL carrier status may be considered medically necessary when one of the following is present: 1) an offspring with hereditary NSHL, 2) one or both parents with suspected hereditary NSHL, 3) A first-degree relative with an offspring who has hereditary NSHL, 4) a first- or second-degree relative with NSHL, and the parents desire to have further offspring and wish to know the likelihood of another offspring with NSHL.
-Therefore, carrier testing of parents for mutations associated with NSHL may be considered medically necessary in these populations.
+Based on the available evidence and results of clinical vetting, genetic testing for hereditary hearing loss carrier status may be considered medically necessary when one of the following is present: (1) an offspring with hereditary hearing loss, (2) one or both parents with suspected hereditary hearing loss, (3) A first-degree relative with an offspring who has hereditary hearing loss, (4) a first- or second-degree relative with hereditary hearing loss, and the parents desire to have further offspring and wish to know the likelihood of another offspring with hereditary hearing loss.

 Practice Guidelines and Position Statements